dulithamahishka94/hashnode/cl6nksa5o004f9hnvh1yx6vrb.md

-## SOLID Design Principles : Open/ Closed Principle
+# SOLID Design Principles: Open/ Closed Principle

 We have learned what the **S** means in SOLID principles.
 If you haven't read it yet, you can read it from [here](https://dulitharajapaksha.hashnode.dev/solid-design-principles-single-responsibility-principle).